Hyacinth macaw: Conservation efforts

 In 1989, the European Endangered Species Programme for the hyacinth macaw was founded as a result of concerns about the status of the wild population and the lack of successful breeding in captivity.
 Breeding in captivity still remains difficult, being that hand-reared hyacinth macaw offspring have been demonstrated to have higher mortality rates, especially within the first month of life.
 Additionally, they have a higher incidence of acute crop stasis than other macaw species due, in part, to their specific dietary requirements.
 The hyacinth macaw is protected by law in Brazil and Bolivia, and international trade is prohibited by its listing on Appendix I of the CITES.
 Appendix I has banned exporting the bird in all countries of origin, and several studies and conservational initiatives have been taken.
 The Hyacinth Macaw Project in the Caiman Ecological Refuge, located in the Pantanal, has employed artificial nests and chick management techniques, along with effectively raising awareness among cattle ranchers.
 Many ranch owners in the Pantanal and Gerais, to protect the birds, no longer allow trappers on their properties.

 A number of conservation actions have been proposed, including the study of the current range, population status, and extent of trading in different parts of its range.
 Additionally, propositions have been made to assess the effectiveness of artificial nest boxes, enforce legal measures preventing trade, and experiment with ecotourism at one or two sites to encourage donors.
 Furthermore, the Hyacinth Macaw Project in Mato Grosso do Sul has carried out important research by ringing individual birds and has created a number of artificial nests to compensate for the small number of sites available in the region.
-Furthermore, proposals to list the species as Endangered under the U.S. Endangered Species Act have been made to further protective measures in the US and to create Bolivian and Paraguayan trade management authorities under presidential control.
+Furthermore, proposals to list the species as Endangered under the US Endangered Species Act have been made to further protective measures in the US and to create Bolivian and Paraguayan trade management authorities under presidential control.